Version 4.0

 Lists can be run-in in the main text or the points can be separated into bullet lists or numbered lists.

-Run-in lists should be introduced by a colon and each item separated by a comma if it is a simple list.
-If the list is more complicated, use semi-colons to separate the items (semi-colons must be used if there are internal commas).
+Run-in lists should be introduced by a colon and each item separated by a comma if it is a simple, short list.
 If the list items are lengthy or complicated, it may be easier to read if they are separated out into a bullet or numbered list.

 Bullet lists are the most common lists.
 If the items are sentence fragments that follow on from the lead-in (introduced by a colon), no punctuation is needed at the end of each point.
-The second last point ends will be followed by 'and' or 'or' where necessary on a separate line, and the last item ends with a full stop.
+The last point does not need to be preceded by 'and' as this is implied.
+Use 'or' where necessary on a separate line.
+The last item ends with a full stop.
 The initial letter of each item is lowercase.
 For example, there might be:

 • a sentence fragment